istio-ecosystem/sail-operator/docs/README.md

     spec:
       namespace: istio-system
       updateStrategy:
-        type: RevisionBased
+        type: InPlace
         inactiveRevisionDeletionGracePeriodSeconds: 30
       version: v1.21.0
     EOF
     ```

-4. Confirm the control plane is installed and is using the desired version.
+3. Confirm the control plane is installed and is using the desired version.

     ```bash
     $ kubectl get istio -n istio-system